 The City of Manhattan is authorized by the State of Kansas to conduct reviews of projects affecting historic property.
-If you are planning a project on a property that requires a building permit or a sign permit and your property is within a historic district or is individually listed on the Local, State, or National Register of Historic Places, the project must be reviewed for historic compatibility before receiving a permit by submitting either a Minor or a Major Historic Review Application.
-Once an application is submitted, City administration will determine if the project should be considered minor or major.
-See the matrix showing types of projects that typically fall into the minor and major project category and the historic review process flowchart for more information.
-The Secretary of the Interior's Standards are used to assess a project's appropriateness.
+If you are planning a project on a property that requires a building permit, demolition permit, sign permit, or certain zoning actions and your property is within a historic district or is individually listed on the Local, State, or National Register of Historic Places, the project must be reviewed for historic compatibility before it can be issued.
+The Secretary of the Interior’s Standards are used to assess a project’s appropriateness.

 This application is for smaller-scale projects affecting historic properties (properties listed on the State or National Register, or are located in a Historic District) that require a permit.
-Examples include signs, small additions, interior renovations, modifications or demolition of accessory structures, and some zoning actions.
+Examples include signs, small additions, minor interior renovations, modifications or demolition of accessory structures, and some zoning actions.
 This form must be submitted and you must receive a Letter of Approval regarding the project before a permit can be issued.
 These projects are assessed by City Administration and typically take a few business days before a determination is made.

 This application is for larger-scale projects affecting historic properties (properties listed on the State or National Register, or are in a Historic District) that require a permit.
 Examples include permits for new buildings, large additions, major interior renovations, demolitions, exterior alterations, and some zoning actions.
 This form must be submitted and you must receive a Letter of Approval regarding the project before a permit can be issued.
 These projects must be reviewed by the Manhattan Historic Resources Board and can take from 2-6 weeks to make a determination depending on the completeness of the application, the project's historic compatibility, and the Historic Resources Board schedule.

 Alternatively, you may download a Major or Minor Review Application, complete it, and submit it online, email, mail, or hand in at City Hall.
 However, it may take longer to process this way.